GalbinitaSebastian97/API/README.md

    ```sh
    pip install <package>
    ```
-3. Start the project by typing in your terminal `config.js`
+3. Start the project by activating the virtual environment and after that typing:
    ```sh
    uvicorn app.main:app
    ```